Diary Major John Kevin Lloyd - 1942-1945 - Part 4

 jepaties, coffee.
 Visited sugar

-cain factory and dairy with
+can factory and dairy with

 2 Jap soldiers.
-A R HYDER
+AR HYDER,

-Hospital Rd & Mohamed YUSOOF
+Hospital Rd & Mohamad YUSOOF

-near Hospital desired testimonial.
+near Hospital desired testimonial

 Br troops will probably go to